 In Figure O-7, change the label from “Non-transmitted BSSID” to “Transmitted BSSID” in the first row, and add an arrow from the “Transmitted BSSID..” label to the leftmost bit of the first row.
 Additional explanation included as shown.
 The current figure at P3052L1-18 is shown first below, and the updated figure shown second:

-Figure O-7—Virtual Example #5, Method B
+Figure O-7—Partial Virtual Bitmap example #6, Method B

 Note:Editor to change the arrow in the second and third rows to a box enclosing the referenced bits.